20 Moffat Drive

 Do I need a receipt for tax payments?

-When remitting tax payments, it is not always necessary to obtain a receipt from our validating machine.
+When remitting tax payments, it is not always necessary to obtain a receipt.
 Your canceled check will act as a receipt.
-However, if you remit your payment with cash and desire a receipt, or specifically request a receipt for your records, please tell the cashier prior to her validating your payment.
-You may, at any time, request a printout of your account showing a history of your tax records.
-There will be a charge of $1.50 per page of the printout.
+However, if you remit your payment with cash and desire a receipt, or specifically request a receipt for your records, you must enclose a self-addressed, stamped envelope.

 May I remit my taxes using a drop box?